 As a “seasoned” women, do you chafe at the trials of losing weight after menopause?
-Weight control can be harder during these years, since the rate of women’s metabolism after 50 apparently decreases by roughly 5 percent each decade.
+It does become more difficult for many, because the rate of women’s metabolism after 50 apparently decreases by roughly 5 percent each decade.
 This, in addition to other "stuff" you may have to deal with.
 Hardly seems fair, does it?

-You can achieve that reduction by not ingesting those calories in the first place (see counting calories to lose weight).
-You can also burn some through physical activity or perhaps use a combination of both.
-(Just for fun, even check out the vinegar tactic, although please be cautious with that one.
+How to do it?
+One way is to not ingest "the 500" in the first place (see counting calories to lose weight).
+You can also burn some with physical activity or perhaps a combination of both.
+Just for kicks, you might even check out the vinegar tactic, although please be cautious with that one.
 In time, you'll discover what works best for you.

-You might also serve your meals on smaller plates.
-That way you’ll be less able, and possibly less inclined, to give yourself larger portions than you really need.
+If you serve your meals on smaller plates, you’ll be less able and even perhaps less inclined to give yourself larger portions than you really need.
 Even if it sounds just too simple, maybe absurdly so, why not give it a shot?

-I know, I know… such a course may be difficult for you.
-Perhaps you've developed some guilt around food—possibly stemming from your parents’ or grandparents’ experiences during the Depression and/or post-WWII rationing, or simply from knowing that too many people go without.
+Uh-huh, I know how difficult such a course may be for you.
+Perhaps you've even been guilted about food somewhat—possibly stemming from your parents’ or grandparents’ experiences during the Depression and/or WWII-related rationing, or simply from knowing that too many people go without.
 Thus, you may find it almost impossible to “waste” food.

 Still, one of the secrets of losing weight after menopause is to behave (with food) in a way that your parents/grandparents and even you yourself might consider wasteful.
 But remember that you can always store that food as leftovers for the next day or to put into “refrigerator” soup.

+Here's another trick.
 From your virtuous smaller plate, try removing a single bite-size bit of food.
-Toss it, give it to your companion, save it for the aforementioned soup—whatever.
-Just be sure that it doesn’t end up in your mouth.
-We’re talking just one bite here, which is not really such a sacrifice.
-Then, maybe work up to another bite or even another.
-If you don’t dwell upon these bites, you probably won’t even miss them.
+Toss it, give it to the pooch, save it for the aforementioned soup—whatever it takes to keep that bite out of your mouth.
+After all, we’re talking just one bite here, which isn't really such a sacrifice.
+Then, maybe work up to another bite or even another; if you don’t dwell upon them, you may not even miss those bites.